 Those involved in the marketing project all donated their time in support of Houston.
 The video complements the My Houston campaign in which celebrities from Houston like Lyle Lovett, Jim Parsons and ZZ Top share what they love about their hometown.

-"I think when people see the video and they hear this powerful music, which I've heard, then they're going to sit up in their seats and they're going to say, ‘Oh my goodness, what a fabulous city!'" said Sonia Garza-Monarchi, chairman of the Greater Houston Convention and Visitors Bureau.
+"I think when people see the video and they hear this powerful music, which I've heard, then they're going to sit up in their seats and they're going to say, ‘Oh my goodness, what a fabulous city!'" said Sonia Garza-Monarchi, chairman of the Houston First Corporation members.
 "And it's going to remind them why they live here and why it's a wonderful place to be."

 The video will debut at the Houston Convention and Visitors Bureau's annual meeting March 26, 2014.